-A Q and A with Historical Paranormal Fiction Co-authors Renee Peters and Rae Stilwell
+A Q and A with Historical Fantasy Fiction Co-authors Renee Peters and Rae Stilwell

 It’s not easy to self-publish…

 Choosing to self-publish, to be an Indie author, is hard work.
 Period.
 Especially since you only have yourself to be accountable to for your choices, your successes and your failures.
 When you get it right, you’re on top of the world and happy to take the credit.
 But when it seems to go wrong, there is a selfish (and sometimes lazy) part of your writing nature that’s tempted blame anyone or anything else for the reason.
 It’s easier to believe you nailed your storytelling the first time around.